certbot/certbot/README.md

-If you have a Postfix server you're willing to endanger deliverability on, you can try obtain a certificate with the [Let's Encrypt Python Client](https://github.com/letsencrypt/letsencrypt), not the directory it lives in below `/etc/letsencrypt/live` and then do:
+If you have a Postfix server you're willing to endanger deliverability on, you can try obtain a certificate with the [Let's Encrypt Python Client](https://github.com/letsencrypt/letsencrypt), note the directory it lives in below `/etc/letsencrypt/live` and then do:

 ```
 git clone https://github.com/EFForg/starttls-everywhere